dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native/index.md

 🚀 Create a `.eslintrc` file from [this gist](https://gist.github.com/timofei7/c8df5cc69f44127afb48f5d1dffb6c84) and restart your code editor to pick up changes.

+After doing so, ESLint may throw an error in Expo's default generated App.js file for not setting the `style` prop of the StatusBar to an object.
+You can just go ahead and ignore or disable the warning since Expo's StatusBar component has a different style configuration than other components.

 ## Basic Navigation
 One of the classic navigation components in iOS is the Tab Bar.
 We'll be using the [React Navigation](https://reactnavigation.org/docs/en/getting-started.html) plugin to help with this.
 You may encounter many conficting packages for doing this,  TabBarIOS, NavigatorIOS, etc, but React Navigation's Stack Navigator is currently the best option for this.
 It navigates using string *Screen* identifiers.
 There is lots of documentation available.